Ericsson/dataplanebook/_sources/threading/threading.rst.txt

 suggesting they were not lcores.

-Although the current state of affairs resulted a fair amount headache and verbiage for dataplane book authors, it doesn't cause much trouble in data plane software developers' everyday DPDK discussions. [#headache]_ There are two reasons for this:
+Although the current state of affairs resulted a fair amount headache and verbiage for data plane book authors, it doesn't cause much trouble in data plane software developers' everyday DPDK discussions. [#headache]_ There are two reasons for this:

-1. The defacto one-to-one relationship between lcore and CPU core is even in contemporary applications *almost* always true.
+1. The defacto one-to-one relationship between lcore and CPU core is, even in contemporary applications, almost always true.
 This subject is gets an in-depth treatment in the :ref:`Lcore Affinity` section.
-2. :term:`Registered non-EAL thread <Registered non-EAL thread>` are releatively scarce and does not serve a central roll, especially for the DPDK platform itself.
+2. :term:`Registered non-EAL thread <Registered non-EAL thread>` are few and far between and rarely serve a central roll, especially for the DPDK platform itself.
 Thus, their complicated, incoherent nature, where they are sometimes an EAL thread (lcore) and sometimes not, is rarely exposed.